Edition for Web Developers — Last Updated 3 June 2023

 Set navigable's current session history entry to targetEntry.

-Set navigable's ongoing navigation to "traversal
+Set the ongoing navigation for navigable to "traversal

 ".